 When will I find out where I am assigned and who my roommate(s) will be?

-If you submitted your Housing Application by the priority deadline date (June 1st, 2013) you will receive your housing details at CU Soon!
-(Summer orientation event held Saturday, July 13th).
+If you submitted your Housing Application by the priority deadline date (July 1st, 2014) you will receive your housing details at CU Soon! (summer orientation event held Saturday, July 12th).
 If you submitted your Housing Application after the priority deadline, you will receive a housing notification via your Eagles email in July to early August (depending on your submission date).

 How is my roommate selected?

 Room assignments are made in the order that housing applications are received.
 Roommate requests will receive priority and must be mutual.
 We will make every effort to pair roommates according to their requests.
 For those students who leave the decision to us, we look at the completed Housing Application to do our best in placing each student with a compatible roommate.
 It is extremely important that you fill out Housing Placement Survey section of the Housing Application as accurately as possible as we use this information when matching roommates.
 Remember, part of the richness of joining the CUI community is the unique opportunity to meet new friends from diverse backgrounds.